 For more information visit the Toyota consumer website in Japan

 Note: Features, specifications and launch timing for Japan market models is subject to change without notice.
 MSRP includes consumption tax, but does not include insurance premium, recycling fees, other taxes, or costs related to vehicle registration in Japan.
 (Prices are different in Hokkaido and Okinawa.)

-News source, photos (as noted) and video courtesy Toyota Motor Corp.
-Additional photo (as noted) courtesy Japan Automobile Manufacturers Association (JAMA)
+News source and photos (as noted) courtesy of Toyota Motor Corp.
+Additional photo (as noted) courtesy of Japan Automobile Manufacturers Association (JAMA)